Regaining consciousness and creativity as a mindset for positive change.

 Last night I cooked from scratch.
 I do this more and more; I didn’t always.
 Not long ago I was just as susceptible as anyone else to the ready-meal aisle, the rows upon rows of delicious-sounding dishes that bring four corners of the world to my somewhat rainy, greyish one - carbonara, moussaka, katsu, piri piri.

-But through several creative projects where the required research uncovered some upsetting insights about what’s on the shelves, my shopping trips quickly included only the ready-meal aisle in the good supermarkets, then eventually, no ready-meal aisles at all.
+But following several creative projects where the required research uncovered some upsetting insights about what’s on the shelves, my shopping trips quickly included only the ready-meal aisle in the ‘good’ supermarkets, then eventually, no ready-meal aisles at all.
 I’d make my own, and freeze them.